openfaas/openfaas.github.io/_posts/2020-08-13-faasd-tls-terraform.md

 * In the docs: [docs.openfaas.com](https://docs.openfaas.com)
 * On the blog: [openfaas.com/blog](https://openfaas.com/blog)

-The OpenFaaS [Slack workspace](https://slack.openfaas.io/) is a good place to connect with the community.
-You can ask questions, get involved, and contribute if you want to.

 See other posts from the community on faasd:

 * [OpenFaaS with TLS via Faasd and Terraform on Openstack by Mark Sharpley](https://markopolo123.github.io/posts/openfaas-openstack/)